Ralph A. Austen, Professor Emeritus of History, Ph.D., Harvard. African History, Colonialism, Slavery and the Slave Trade.

 Eric Posner, Kirkland & Ellis Professor of Law, J.D.
 Harvard.
 Contract Law, Bankruptcy Law, International Law, the Relationship between Law and Social Norms.

-Michael Reese, CIR Instructor, Ph.D., Ohio State.
-International Security, Foreign Policy, International Crises, Asymmetric Conflict.
+Michael Reese, CIR Sr. Lecturer, Ph.D., Ohio State.
+International Security, Foreign Policy, International Crises, Asymmetric Conflict, Terrorism.

 Dan Slater, Associate Professor of Political Science, Ph.D, Emory University.
 Authoritarianism and Democratization, Contentious Politics and State-Building, Comparative-Historical Methods, Southeast Asian Politics.